‘Corrupted’: College Board Ditches Pro-Mask Prez, Taps Wrestling Coach Instead

 In the aftermath of his firing, MacLennan filed a legal complaint against the college and the three board members who voted on Monday for his replacement, claiming he had been unlawfully fired.

-The path to his departure has extended beyond mask mandates and was further complicated by other internal board politics, colleagues said.
+The path to his departure has extended beyond mask mandates and was further complicated by other internal board politics and questionable conduct, colleagues said.

+When asked whether she believed MacLennan’s firing was related to his efforts to require masking, Wood told The Daily Beast in an email that the “mask issue no doubt exacerbated their desire to fire him but I believe the real reason stemmed from a personnel complaint the President filed against the board chair.”

-According to Inside Higher Ed, Banducci had been angling to do away with MacLennan for months after MacLennan flagged inappropriate conduct by Banducci, including accusations of physical assault against a female employee, which triggered an unsuccessful recall effort against Banducci.
+In a media release distributed after MacLennan’s firing on Sept.
+22, Wood asserted that Banducci had been angling to do away with MacLennan for months after MacLennan issued a complaint to the Board of Trustees detailing “harassment toward students, faculty, staff, administration as well as himself by newly elected Board Chair Todd Banducci.”

+“I believe this punitive employment action taken against President MacLennan is in direct response to his complaint filed against Trustee Banducci,” Wood wrote in the release, which touted “excellent Covid response” during MacLennan’s tenure, as well as praising planning, fiscal oversight, and other accomplishments.

-Wood told the outlet she had called for Banducci’s resignation, describing the behavior in question in a letter to the community as “abusive and aggressive.”
+At the time, the complaint against Banducci triggered an unsuccessful recall effort against him and Wood had called for Banducci’s resignation, describing the behavior in question in a letter to the community as “abusive and aggressive.”

+The complaint had not been investigated by the board, according to the release.

-The board at North Idaho College has been embroiled in an ongoing investigation by its accreditor, the Northwest Commission on Colleges and Universities, since March, after it received a formal complaint about Banducci and other board members.
+The board at North Idaho College has been embroiled, however, in an ongoing investigation by its accreditor, the Northwest Commission on Colleges and Universities, since March, after it received a formal complaint about Banducci and other board members.